j-ntw/battleshiprep/README.md

 #### ls_all_ships_points_CPU

-Empty list used to record the ship coordinates of CPU Used to check for overlap of ship coordinates.
+Empty list used to record the ship coordinates of CPU.
+Used to check for overlap of ship coordinates.
 Never modified after creation.

+#### drawing_order

+Variable used in draw_rectangle_setup and remove_rectangle_setup to determine zorder of matplotlib patches.

 ### Board Setup

+The board is created as a figure in matplotlib and has two subplots, ax_setup and ax_war, which are displayed at all times and vertically stacked. ax_setup, labelled 'Your Board', displays the ships on the Player's board. ax_war, labelled 'CPU's Board', displays the Player's hits and misses on the CPU's board.
+The subplots are displayed as grids with origin in the upper-left corner, x-axis of range 'A' to 'K' (excluding 'I') and y-axis of range 0 to 9.

 ### Drawing Patches